 Henry: They [the nontechnical discussions -ed] helped broaden support for things.
 I don't think they really had very much of an effect on the technical end.
 Then, as now, there are a lot of people who justify the net primarily in terms of its technical benefits.
 People are heard to claim sometimes, "I like the net for the tiny minority of technical stuff, but all this non-technical trash I could do without."
 But in fact, it has been a standard misunderstanding from the early days, the theory that there's just a little bit of technical stuff and a lot of garbage.
 This was as much of a misconception in the days of 30 days of news as it is now.
-That there was a little bit of technical stuff was quite a substantial slice of the traffic.
+That there was a little bit of technical stuff drowning in garbage.
+The fact was even then, the technical stuff was quite a substantial slice of the traffic.
 It's just that individual people [only -ed] notice the little bits of technical stuff that appeal to them.